NogeekIT/cracking-appsec-interview/Questions.md

 What is threat modeling?
 Why do we conduct threat modelling?

 How would you threat model a web application or payment app?

+Difference between Object and class?

+Difference between session and cookie?

 ## General